stoically/temporary-containers/docs/isolation/per-domain.md

 ## Exclude target domains

-Domain Patterns added here will not get isolated if encountered in a Navigation or Mouse Click Isolation.
+Domain Patterns added here will not get isolated if encountered in a  or Mouse Click Isolation.
 It only applies if the navigation or mouse click originates from the configured Domain Pattern.